 — Thi Nguyen, “On Starting Papers, or: How I Got over Professional Despair and Learned to Love Philosophy Again” (2019)

 “Trees are of a benevolence that gives them standing, and that benevolence has even inspired philosophers to speculate about whether or not trees have rights.
-Nonetheless, tress don’t answer in the ways animals do, and most of the animate creation doesn’t answer as loyally and with as much respect for the details of the human landscape as dogs, cats and horses do.
+Nonetheless, trees don’t answer in the ways animals do, and most of the animate creation doesn’t answer as loyally and with as much respect for the details of the human landscape as dogs, cats and horses do.
 It is then the sacredness of answering, for a trade as lonesome and threatened most of the time as ours is, that makes animals matter.”

 — Vicki Hearne, Adam’s Task: Calling Animals by Name (1986)